cajones93/Project1/README.md

 Github

 ## Testing
-Important part of your README!!!
 ### Google's Lighthouse Performance
 This section contains screenshots of the Home, About, and Contact pages lighthouse scores.
 Each page has a mobile and desktop score.
-I was unable to reduce the load delays in the performance section for each page on the mobile versions, it seems that bootstrap is causing long load delays on mobile.

 #### Home
 #####  Mobile